The Mandela School executive short courses are not currently accredited with UCT, or any other university.

 How does the course payment process work?

-The GSDPP requires all successful participants to complete a form which provides the School with the details required to produce an invoice for course fees.
+The Mandela School requires all successful participants to complete a form which provides the School with the details required to produce an invoice for course fees.
 We then work to accommodate the various processes for effecting payment within participants’ home organisations.

 Do I get a course certificate?